mastrojs/mastrojs.github.io/data/guide/interactivity-with-javascript-in-the-browser.md

     todos = localSignal([]);
 ```

-This concludes the last chapter of the Mastro Guide about static site generation.
+## Next steps

-However, you can continue with the [Reactive Mastro docs](/reactive/), or continue this guide and learn about URLs, HTTP and servers, as well as how to use Mastro to run a server and build HTML forms, and REST APIs.
+You can continue reading more examples and strategies, including _islands architecture_, in the [Reactive Mastro docs](/reactive/usage/).
+Or you can continue directly with this guide and learn about URLs, HTTP and servers, as well as how to use Mastro to generate HTML forms and REST APIs on-demand.